oracle-livelabs/apex/apex-professional-hol15/approval-management.md

         update EMP_EXPENSE_REQUEST set status = 'APPROVED', updated_by=updated_by||'->'||:APP_USER
          where req_id = l_request_id and emp_no=:APEX$TASK_PK;
          l_req_status := 'APPROVED';
-    else -- the request needs to go through another level of approval -- updated the request record with details of the current approver in the chain of approvers update EMP_EXPENSE_REQUEST set updated_by = updated_by||'->'||:APEX$TASK_OWNER
+    else -- the request needs to go through another level of Approval -- updated the request record with details of the current approver in the chain of approvers update EMP_EXPENSE_REQUEST set updated_by = updated_by||'->'||:APEX$TASK_OWNER
          where req_id = l_request_id
            and emp_no=:APEX$TASK_PK;
-        -- create a new task assigned to the manager of the current approver l_task_id := apex_approval.create_task(
+        -- Create a new task assigned to the manager of the current approver l_task_id := apex_approval.create_task(
             p_application_id => :APP_ID,
             p_task_def_static_id => 'EXPENSE_REQUEST',